Industrial production statistics

 The analysis refers to the top five manufacturing activities presented at division breakdown (first 2-digit level) of the Statistical classification of economic activities in the European Community (NACE).

-Figure 4 shows the evolution of the value of sold production for the five largest manufacturing activities in the EU-27, over the period 2009 - 2019.
-Between 2009 and 2019, the manufacture of motor vehicles, trailers and semi-trailers was the most volatile activity among the top five manufacturing activities.
-In terms of reported value of the sold production, this activity increased the most compared with 2009 (with 42 % or EUR 288 billion).
-The Manufacture of food products increased in 2019 by EUR 163 billion (24 %) compared with 2009.
+Figure 4 shows the evolution of the value of sold production for the five largest manufacturing activities in the EU, over the period 2010 - 2020.
+Between 2010 and 2020, the manufacture of food products was the most volatile activity among the top five manufacturing activities.
+In terms of reported value of the sold production, this activity increased the most compared with 2010 (with 21 % or EUR 143 billion).
+The manufacturing of machinery and equipment n.e.c. increased in 2020 by EUR 79 billion (17 %) compared with 2010.
+Analysis based on constant prices ref.
+2015, the manufacture of the four largest manufacturing activities increased in 2020 from 7 % to 9 % comparing to 2010, while the manufacture of chemicals and chemical products was almost at the same level (decreased by 0.3 %).

 Results for some examples of products or group of products sold